AidanDelgado2/student2/_posts/2024-04-29-CSP_CB_Submission.md

             image.style.display = 'none';
         });
     }

+    //This calls the startgame procedure
     startGame();

- function checkGuess() {
+    //This function checks the user's guess function checkGuess() {
     const guessInput = document.getElementById('guess-input').value.trim().toLowerCase();
     let correctGuess = false;

-    animals.forEach(animal => {
+    //This iterates through each animal to compare the guess with the animal's name (this code segment was partially generated using {chatgpt}) animals.forEach(animal => {
         if (guessInput === animal.name) {
-            if (selectedAnimal.name === guessInput) {
+            //If their guess is correct then the program displays a congratulations message if (selectedAnimal.name === guessInput) {
                 document.getElementById('result').textContent = "Congratulations you got it right!";
                 document.getElementById('result').className = "result correct";
                 document.getElementById(animal.imageId).style.display = 'block';
                 correctGuess = true;
-            } else {
+            //If their guess is not correct, it shows a nice try message } else {
                 document.getElementById('result').textContent = "You guessed the animal, but it's not the one we're thinking of!";
                 document.getElementById('result').className = "result incorrect";
             }
         }
     });

-    if (!correctGuess) {
+    //This is for when the user guesses an animal that is not in the defined animal list if (!correctGuess) {
         document.getElementById('result').textContent = "Nice try, but that's not the correct animal.";
         document.getElementById('result').className = "result incorrect";
     }
 }

+    //This function restarts the game
     function resetGame() {
         document.getElementById('guess-input').value = "";
         startGame();